 For those of us with ADHD, if we fight our hard wiring towards what we find interesting, it's going to be so futile!
 I felt so much shame when I was trying to be content and enjoy just being at home with my little boy.
 I wanted to be content but I was so restless.
 I needed to work.
 Maybe starting a business isn't your thing but I'd encourage you to make time for whatever gets you excited.

 6. Finding a support network of like-minded people.
 I'm so thankful for the internet!
 Hashtags and Facebook group have opened up this amazing new world.
-I didn't know anyone like me growing up but now have several dear friends that think like me and are amazing, driven, ambitous neuro-diverse rock stars.
+I didn't know anyone like me growing up but now have several dear friends that think like me and are amazing, driven, ambitious neuro-diverse rock stars.
 It's so important to feel known and understood by others who get my unique brain.
-If you don't have a tribe, we'd love for you to join our Facebook community at the Activated ADHD Mamas.
+If you don't have a tribe, you need to check out the Master the Mundane Community.